cloudfoundry/docs-dev-guide/deploy-apps/getting-started.html.md

 ---
 title: Getting Started with Application Deployment
 ---
-_This page assumes that you are using cf v5_
+_This page assumes that you are using cf v6_

 ## <a id='intro'></a>Overview of Deployment Process ##

 You deploy an application to Cloud Foundry by running a `push` command from a Cloud Foundry command line interface (CLI).
+Refer to the [Install cf v6](../installcf/install-go-cli.html) topic for more information.
 Between the time you run `push` and the time that the application is available, Cloud Foundry: